Estimated reading time: 13 minutes

 Limonene Allergy Symptoms

-We had never heard of those two words before, but now they are a part of Mrs. CBB’s life.
+We had never heard those words before, but now they are a part of Mrs. CBB’s life.

-The main symptoms she would experience were a runny nose when she brushed her teeth, sneezing with aerosol, incense or essential oils in the air.
+The main symptoms she would experience were a runny nose when she brushed her teeth and sneezing with aerosol, incense, or essential oils in the air.

-Lastly, skin dermatitis was the big one that caused tiny bumps on the skin with a clear fluid.
+Lastly, skin dermatitis is the big one that causes tiny bumps on the skin with a clear fluid.

 Limonene